lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 ## Akka Cluster Sharding

-Lagom leverages [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) to distribute the Aggregates across all the nodes and guarantee that at any single time there is only one instance of a given Aggregate loaded in memory over the whole cluster.
+Lagom uses [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) to distribute the Aggregates across all the nodes and guarantee that, at any single time, there is only one instance of a given Aggregate loaded in memory over the whole cluster.

-### Initializing the Aggregate Entity
+### Creating the Aggregate instance

 In order to use the Aggregate, first it needs to be initialized on the `ClusterSharding`.
-That process won't initialize any specific Aggregate instance, it will only create the Shard Regions and prepare it to be used.
+That process won't create any specific Aggregate instance, it will only create the Shard Regions and prepare it to be used (read more about Shard Regions in the [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) docs).

+>  Note: In Akka Cluster, the term to refer to a sharded actor is _entity_ so an Aggregate that's sharded is can also be referred to as an Aggregate Entity.

 In the companion object of `ShoppingCart`, define an `EntityTypeKey` and factory method to initialize the `EventSourcedBehavior` for the Shopping Cart Aggregate.

-The `EntityTypeKey` receives has as name to uniquely identity this model in the cluster.
-It's also typed on `ShoppingCartCommand` which is basically the type of the messages that the Aggregate can receive.
+The `EntityTypeKey`  has as name to uniquely identify this model in the cluster.
+It's also typed on `ShoppingCartCommand` which is the type of the messages that the Aggregate can receive.

-To initialize the Aggregate, there must exist a function of `EntityContext[Command] => Behavior[Command]`.
+Then, you must also define a function of `EntityContext[Command] => Behavior[Command]`.
 This can also be defined as a method in the companion object.

 ```scala
 object ShoppingCart {

   val typeKey = EntityTypeKey[ShoppingCartCommand]("ShoppingCart")